top of page

 • Provides that in the event of a sale, only the majority shareholder can make and be responsible for corporate representations and warranties to the buyer, as the majority shareholder controls the management and operations of the company.

-Gives the selling shareholder the right to compel all other shareholders to sell their stock to a third-party purchaser on the same terms as the shareholder who approved the sale.
+Towering clause gives the selling shareholder the right to compel all other shareholders to sell their stock to a third-party purchaser on the same terms as the shareholder who approved the sale.
 It prevents a minority shareholder from refusing to sell his or her stock if the majority shareholder wishes to sell to a third-party purchaser interested in acquiring the company.

-For example, if the shareholder agreement contains a drag-and-drop clause, and if the majority shareholder sells its shares to a third party, the minority shareholder must also be forced to sell his shares at the same price.
-Alternatively, if the shareholder agreement contains a tagging clause, the minority shareholder can force the majority shareholder to demand that the buyer also purchase his shares at the same price.
+If the shareholder agreement contains a drag-and-drop clause, and if the majority shareholder sells its shares to a third party, the minority shareholder must also be forced to sell his shares at the same price.

 Knowing the basis of the transfer helps prevent fraudulent transfers.